Duhyadi/Deleterious-alleles-in-landraces-of-maize/README.md

  ```prolog
  Important
   ```
-The command used in plink prolog does not run in the versions 1.7 and 2. **Note** I never got the color red for the important word.
+The command used in plink does not run in the versions 1.7 and 2. **Note** I never got the color red for the important word.
 First use the following [link](https://stackoverflow.com/questions/35465557/how-to-apply-color-in-markdown) Does anyone know how to do it?
 Help me?

 ### `/Bin/`